When writing becomes reading: notes on The Occupants

 When writing this story I was conscious of a few things in my immediate environment.
 Food waste.
 The rise of robots.
 The inexorable spread of low and mid-rise housing across South East London, where I live.
 My kids’ school being developed to the point where each child has less playground space than that required to meet the standards of being a free-range chicken.
 Those were the issues at the back of my mind.

-But really what I set out to do was write a piece of flash fictions – a story in under 500 words.
+But really what I set out to do was write a piece of flash fiction – a story of under 500 words.
 I failed within a day of writing (the story is about 3,000 words), but this aim alone meant that temporally the story moved along quite quickly and I tried to avoid superfluous details.
-In an odd way, this gave the story a fairy tale quality and if anything I was writing to that genre over any other.
+In an odd way, this gave the story a fairytale quality and if anything I was writing to that genre over any other.
 A fairytale complete with the sense of menace and horror that is part and parcel of that genre.

 Pretty soon, character took over.
 Danny, whose point of view the story follows, has very little awareness of himself or the world around him.
 His lack of self-awareness was something I played with, sometimes to the point of absurdity (I was a massive Harold Pinter fan in the early 1990s).
 After he gruesomely disposes of his father’s cadaver by sliding the body out of his apartment window into a large rubbish bin waiting below, Danny’s first thought is to worry that his sister will be distressed to hear he’d lost his job at the local supermarket.
 Irrational.
 Absurd.
 Comical.